kkr-genweb/stream-segment-anything/README.md

 This project processes **.mov** dashcam video files from a specified directory, extracts frames, and applies Facebook’s **Segment Anything Model (SAM)** to each.
 It then generates segmentation masks, displaying both the original frame and the generated mask in real-time.

+Super slow when running on CPU.
+Needs GPU for closer to real time segmentation.
+This folder processes one jpg at a time in slow offline/batch mode.

 ---

 ## Installation